hassan74-98/react-native-secure-messaging-app-socket.io-/README.md

 # react-native-secure-messaging-app-socket.io-
-secure peer to peer messaging app based on socket.io
+Real time messaging using socket.io
+Authentication with biometrie or passphrase peer to peer encrypted messages with users keypairs